 “The master of the remote.” — Bruce Chatwin

 The following books are available from the author.
-Please send a check for the appropriate amount to:
+Please send a check for the appropriate amount (in US funds) to:

 P.O.
 Box 381582